labneh

 Labneh is hard to come by in UK supermarkets, but is nothing more complicated than strained yoghurt, with a bit of salt.
 You’ll need a piece of thin cloth, like muslin, which you can tie up and hang over a bowl somewhere cool.
 The longer you leave the yoghurt to strain, the harder the labneh will be.
 Choose your yoghurt carefully, make sure there is no added salt or flavourings.
 We use Straight Up Greek style yoghurt.
 The leftover whey, which is full of protein, can be used to make soda scones for breakfast using 225g of flour with a teaspoon of bicarbonate of soda.

-You can serve this as a “dip”, with a pool of Zejd’s extra virgin olive oil, and some toasted flat breads.
-In Lebanon it is eaten at breakfast time with za’atar mixed with some extra virgin olive oil.
+You can serve this as a “dip”, with a pool of extra virgin olive oil, and some toasted flat breads.
+We often have it for breakfast, with Bassatin Baanoub’s za’atar mix and Zejd’s extra virgin olive oil.
+In Lebanon, flat breads come into their own here.
+If you fancy making some easy flat breads, tear off a piece and use it to scoop up the labneh and oil.
 Sometimes dried mint is dusted over the top.
 You can always fold in some crushed garlic, as Claudia Roden suggests in her cookbook The Med or scatter over some sumac, or even a pinch of Aleppo pepper.
 So many ideas – you choose!

 serves 8